ippromek/SP500_final/README.md

 ***Step #1***

-Read csv file with feed data and convert it into Spark Dataset with case class records
+Create Apache Spark instance via trait.
+Read csv file with feed data and convert it into Spark Dataset with case class records.

 ***Step #2***